Water Level Sensor with Arduino.

 The code sketch below is then uploaded to the Arduino and open the serial monitor.

-Code for calibration of the water level sensor with Arduino.
+Code for calibration of this sensor with Arduino.

 const int analogInPin = A0;